People

 Chuck earned a Master’s degree in education from the University of Pennsylvania.
 Prior to joining E&ER, he worked as a psychology researcher and taught secondary mathematics in Philadelphia and Denver.
 He has also served as as Assistant Director of the Digital Learning Solution Network for the Western Interstate Commission for Higher Education.
 The ever-versatile Chuck now designs EV charging stations for ReVision Energy in Maine.

-Madi Kornblum is a senior sociology major at CU Boulder, also pursuing an ethnic studies minor.
-For her senior honors thesis, she is carrying out an interview study of the impact of Eurocentric beauty standards on the lives of women of color.
+Madi Kornblum graduated with a sociology major from CU Boulder, and an ethnic studies minor.
+For her senior honors thesis, she conducted an interview study of the impact of Eurocentric beauty standards on the lives of women of color.
 She is interested in qualitative research and gender issues.
-With E&ER, she works on a study of change processes in ADVANCE and other institutional transformation projects.
+With E&ER, she worked on a study of change processes in ADVANCE and other institutional transformation projects.

 Melissa Arreola Peña is a first generation college graduate (class of 2015) from the University of Colorado Boulder.
 She earned a degree in Ethnic Studies with a Women and Gender Studies minor.
 Melissa is interested in expanding her research experience and knowledge to later pursue her research on underrepresented populations.
 She wants to help close the education gap in societies to be able to build a better and stronger America.
 She is very passionate about being able to give back to her community and learning how to increase underrepresented populations in higher education.
 With E&ER, Melissa has studied out-of-school-time science programs for youth, university outreach programs, and science teacher professional development.
 She also worked on a participatory action research project with CU Engage, examining the engagement of students of color in CU campus life.
 Melissa joined E&ER in 2012 as an undergraduate and graduated from CU in 2015.
 She has worked as a parent organizer for Padres y Jóvenes Unidos and on family and community engagement for the Denver Public Schools.